-- !
-Of the "6,800 additional dwelling units" cited in Policy 14.2.2, about 6,685 still can be built at any time. - !
-Official Lee County traffic counts for the year 2000 show that the 810-trip threshold has been exceeded for the third consecutive year. - !
-There are no practical or economically feasible plans to widen Pine Island Road through Matlacha
+- Of the "6,800 additional dwelling units" cited in Policy 14.2.2, about 6,650 still can be built at any time. - Official Lee County traffic counts in 1999 show that the 810-trip threshold has been exceeded for the second consecutive year. - There are no plans (and no practical way) to widen Pine Island Road between Burnt Store Road and Stringfellow Boulevard.